Colts get 1st win of season, top sputtering Dolphins 27-17

 Colts: G Quenton Nelson missed the first game of his career; he had played in all 54 since being drafted, including playoffs.

-Dolphins: WR Will Fuller was lost in the first half with a hand injury, as was CB Byron Jones (quad).
+Dolphins: WR Will Fuller was lost in the first half with a hand injury, as was CB Byron Jones (quad), and both have further tests awaiting them Monday.
 Also, Miami was without LB coach Anthony Campanile (health and safety protocols) for a second consecutive game.

 IMPROVED